Chrononauts (game): Reception

-The reviews of Chrononauts leans towards the positive.
+The reviews of Chrononauts lean towards the positive.
 Gamers at BoardGameGeek.com gave the game an average rating of 6.23 (out of 10) as of March 22, 2016.
 Out of the Box columnist Kenneth Hite wrote:

 And I do love all that, but the game itself needs more of the first part and less of the 'scavenger hunt through time' aspect that unfortunately dominates game play — the various victory conditions are mechanically unbalanced, leading to a de-emphasis of the time changing mechanic that is Looney's best idea for this game.

 Spotlight on Games' 1001 Nights of Gaming review sub-site gave the game a personal rating of 6 as it has some well designed ID goals while others are "poorly integrated" and considered the draw-discard turn and wait to be "hardly edifying".

 The cards do have a lot of nice thematic information however and the design of the various events and alternate realities must have been a labor of love.
 It's just too bad that the same kind of ingenuity wasn't put into the game play.
 As a two-player game this works somewhat, but tends to be better with more as otherwise it can degenerate into long sequences of simply reversing the other's move.

 At Board Game Quest, Tony Mastrangeli found that "Explaining the linchpin/ripple point mechanic takes some work" and "There aren't many time travel games out there for some reason, but Chrononauts is probably one of my favorites.
 It's easy to learn, plays quickly, very portable and really inexpensive."
 Mastrangeli gave it 3 or 5 stars, calling it "A fun card game that has a great theme and is on the meatier side of the filler game category".